act3-ai/aceup/README.md

 ## New User Setup

-Run the following commands to get your new system set up to work at ACT3
+After running the login script above, new users also need to run the following commands for your system set up to work at ACT3

 ```bash
 # Runs ACT3 Login, installs ACE Tools & ACE Kubectl Plugins